 This post aims at providing the most comprehensive overview of the most critical aspects of video interviews based on my learnings over past 5 years helping many of the leading employers across 100+ countries in adopting and exceling at video interviewing.

-You will learn about pros and cons of video interviewing, comparison with various providers, pricing and how to select a video interview software for your organization.
+You will learn about pros and cons of video interviewing, comparison with various providers, pricing and how to select a online recruiting software for your organization.

 It also discusses leading organizations are using video interviewing for hiring, a comparison with telephonic interviews and Skype interviews and what do candidates think about video interviewing candidate experience.